I got nostalgic and a little bit neurotic over at Reflections of a Book Addict today. Check it out!

 64 books.
 1 Champion.
 Get your game on.

 Miss Bates is Austen's loquacious spinster in Emma.
-No doubt Miss Bates read romances ... here's what she would've thought of them.
+No doubt Miss Bates read romances, among other things ... here's what she would've thought of them.

 Thoughts about books from a romance addict.